-A Philadelphia police officer was shot and killed with a military-style assault rifle late this morning when he confronted a band of robbers who had held up a Bank of America branch at a ShopRite in Port Richmond.
+A Philadelphia police officer was shot and killed with a military-style assault rifle late yesterday morning when he confronted a band of robbers who had held up a Bank of America branch at a ShopRite in Port Richmond.

 "Tell my wife I'll miss her," Schiller Street residents heard dying Sgt.
 Stephen Liczbinski say as they went to his side.